benmvp/react-workshop/src/09-styling/README.md

 }
 ```

 These classes help position the email list, email view and email form within the `App` component.
 That's why they exist within `App` and not within the individual components.
+You'll find the actual CSS styling within [App.css](./App.css).

 When an email item is selected, you should see a 3-column layout: email list on the left, email form on the right, and email view in the center.

-In `EmailListItem`, add CSS classes for from & subject display elements.
-Wrap the delete button in `<span>` with a CSS class.
-Using the [`classnames`](https://github.com/JedWatson/classnames) library, conditionally add classes container element based on whether or not the email item is selected:
+In `EmailListItem`, add appropriate CSS classes for `from` & `subject` display elements.
+Wrap the delete button in `<span>` with a "status" CSS class.
+Using the [`classnames`](https://github.com/JedWatson/classnames) library, conditionally add a class to the container element based on whether or not the email item is selected:

 ```js
 render() {